CaterpillarStudyGroup/ImportantArticles/src/ExponentialMapAngleAxisandAngularVelocity.md

 And that's all I've got for you today!
 It turns out the details are important when it comes to the exponential map / angle-axis / angular velocity.
 I hope this article has got you thinking a bit more deeply about these functions, how they can be implemented, their numerical stability, as well as derivatives.

-If you're interesting in more on low level rotation stuff, check out [spring-damper](https://www.daniel-holden.com/page/visualizing-rotation-spaces) this post on visualizing rotation representations.
+If you're interesting in more on low level rotation stuff, check out [this post](https://www.daniel-holden.com/page/visualizing-rotation-spaces) on visualizing rotation representations.